 Orville Wright’s Gerstner 41A chest is now displayed in a museum—but with the historically inspired 1805 Orville Chest, you’ll get museum-like craftsmanship along with functionality and portability.
 The 1805 Orville Chest stays true to style and maintains the original purpose of the piece.

 Our first run was so popular we have started a send run.

 Those purchasing the limited quantity, 2nd production run

-1805 Orville Chest
+1805 Orville Chest will also receive:

 A Limited Run Chest inspired by Orville Wright’s very own Gerstner 41A, which is on display at Dayton History’s Carillion Museum.